lajmahal/docker-mkdocs/README.md

 It makes certain assumptions as to the structure of the mkdocs project itself.
 Some additional error-handling could probably be done here as well as future improvements to handle invalid structures.

+### Jenkinsfile
+This contains a bare minimum Jenkins pipeline with 'build' and 'test' stages, as per the requirement.
+It wasn't clear what exactly these stages were supposed to do, though.

+The 'build' stage currently just echoes something to stdout since there really isn't anything to "build" in this project in the traditional sense.
+If this were a java project, for example, the build stage would invoke some kind of build framework (e.g. maven or gradle) to compile the code, run unit-tests, etc.

+The 'test' stage is where you could run more advanced or long-running tests (integration tests, smoke tests, acceptance tests, etc).
+For the sake of example I've included another shell script that does some crude unit-testing of the mkdockerize.sh script.

+Alternatively, the build stage could invoke the 'produce' and 'serve' functionality, while the test stage could access the served mkdocs via curl or other web testing framework.
+But this would only work if docker itself were installed on the Jenkins instance.
+In my case, the Jenkins instance I was testing on was running on docker already, so this wasn't possible.